hjg39/ExcelDynamicCase/README.md

 11. Open the xlsx
 12. Click 'Install'
 13. Enjoy!
-14. (Optionally when you are done, you can remove the installation from 'add or remove programs > ExcelDynamicCase' remove
+14. (Optionally when you are done, you can remove the installation from 'Add or Remove Programs > ExcelDynamicCase > Remove'

 ## 🐢 Get updates as they come out without having to redownload the whole zip every time